- Home

 "Split a messy deck of cards in half, sort each half, then interleave them back in order."

-Why it matters: One of the most efficient general-purpose sorting algorithms; used in many language standard libraries.
+Why it matters: Merge sort is one of the most efficient general-purpose sorting algorithms and is used in many language standard libraries.
+Its guaranteed $O(n \log n)$ worst-case performance makes it reliable for any input, unlike quicksort which can degrade to $O(n^2)$.

 Bubble Sort